SHOWING 1 - 1 OF 1 RESULTS

 Vehicles brought from the U.S., or purchased locally, must be registered with USAREUR.
 All shipped vehicles and used vehicles purchased in Germany must pass a safety inspection before they can be registered.
 Personnel leaving (ETS or PCS) or individuals who have lost logistical support must turn in their plates to vehicle registration (not MP Station) prior to leaving the Bavaria community.

 Accompanied personnel are authorized three Privately Owned Vehicles (POVs) and two motorized and non-motorized recreational POVs.
 Unaccompanied or single personnel are authorized two POV and one motorized recreational POV.
-Requests for waivers to the limit of POVs registered must be approved by the Garrison Commander.
+Requests for waivers to the limit of POVs registered must be approved by the Garrison Commander or their designated representative.

 Traffic -- In order to drive in Germany, either on or off-post, individuals on orders in Germany must have a valid USAREUR Driver's License.
 Individuals on TDY may utilize their stateside license along with TDY orders to operate a rental vehicle.
 Without a valid USAREUR license, individuals are not authorized to drive USAREUR plated vehicles.